 How do you ensure a successful process automation project?
-While many factors need to come together to deliver a success story, a team with the right skills and capabilities is a key requirement.
+While many factors must come together to deliver a success story, a team with the right skills and capabilities is a key requirement.

 Unless you have the team to take your automation project to the finish line, your automation just remains a strategy.
 Since a process automation project requires going to the lowest level of detail, a balanced team with diverse roles needs to be put together.
 The team should have members from both business and technical sides to consider every aspect of the automation deployment.